Can You Fly with a Dummy Ticket? Visa vs Actual Travel Rules (2026)

 The Right Way to Use Dummy Tickets

 Think of dummy reservations as a stepping stone.
 They’re ideal for getting past the visa stage safely and cost-effectively.
 Once the visa is in your hands, though, it’s time to switch to a fully confirmed flight.
 The dummy ticket’s role ends there.
-When you’re ready, buy a confirmed itinerary that matches your dates.
+When you’re ready, secure a confirmed itinerary that matches your dates from a trusted source like DummyFlights.

 Why Embassies Accept Dummy Reservations for Visas